-Was Walter Johnson the greatest pitcher ever?
+Is Walter Johnson the all-time greatest pitcher?

 April 14 is the anniversary of two of the best games Washington’s Walter Johnson pitched in his magnificent career.
 On that date in 1926, at age 39, he went 15 innings to beat the Philadelphia Athletics, 1-0.
 He allowed six hits and let no runner advance beyond first base.
 Johnson himself considered this his masterpiece, according to his grandson and biographer, Henry W. Thomas.